FKandie/FKandie/README.md

 - **Software Engineer (2018-Present)         		Polymax (personal website)**

-Design and implement systems using the agile Software Development Life Cycle.
-Collaborate in getting features done to meet the stakeholders’ requirements.
-Communicate the entire process of development and delivery to stakeholders to keep them in sync with every step.
 **Key Achievements**
 Mentored junior developers into better roles to be able to tackle more complexity

+***Responsibilities***
+- Building and testing the site.
+- Maintaining and updating the site.
+- Fixing bugs or errors found in the site.
+- Keeping track of performance analytics, website traffic, and product performance.

 - **Software Engineer Trainee (2022 August -2020 November ) 		        Huduma Centre (Iten Branch)**